nfsref - NFS referral utility

 The first form of the command, nfsref add, creates a referral pointing to the specified locations.
 If a reparse point does not exist, one is created.
 If it does exist, NFS service data is added or replaces existing NFS service data.
 Each location has a host :/path format.
 The path can contain spaces, which must be escaped to ensure proper shell parsing.

-The second form of the command, nfsref delete, removes an NFS referral.
+The second form of the command, nfsref remove, removes an NFS referral.
 It removes NFS service data from the specified reparse point, and removes the reparse point if there are no other types of service data present.

 The third form of the command, nfsref lookup, displays the locations to which the specified NFS referral points.